Computing the proportional veto core: Computing the core

 \section{Computing the core}

 The veto core is a solution to a cooperative game, and a na\"ive approach would have us enumerate all possible coalitions.
 In this section we will show that it is possible to reduce this problem to detecting a biclique in a bipartite graph.
 To do this, we will need a lemma of \citet{Moulin1981}, and a standard result of algorithmics.
-For completeness, we include proofs that were omitted in the original works.
+Omitted proofs can be found in \autoref{app:proofs} unless stated otherwise.